 - Other financial goals: Down payment for a house, education savings, or major purchases

-Saving and paying off debt are key to good money management.
-Using 20% of your income for these means is a smart move.
-By setting aside 20% for savings and debt, you are taking charge of your financial future.
-This is how you create a stable and prosperous life.
+Saving and paying off debt are key to smart money management.
+Using 20% of your income this way is wise.
+By setting aside 20% for retirement savings and debt, you take charge of your future.
+This builds a stable and strong financial life.

 How to Implement the 50/30/20 Rule for Budgeting